intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/pooling.md

 Parameters:

 * `poolLength`: Size of the region to which max pooling is applied.
+Integer.
+Default is 2.
 * `stride`: Factor by which to downscale.
 2 will halve the input.
 If not specified, it will default to poolLength.
 * `borderMode`: Either 'valid' or 'same'.
 Default is 'valid'.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.